-All Travel Teams (Squirt through High School) will be known as the Dubuque Junior Saints and will be closely affiliated with the Dubuque Fighting Saints.
+All Travel Teams (Squirt through Bantam) will be known as the Dubuque Junior Saints or Saints (High School) and will be closely affiliated with the Dubuque Fighting Saints.

 The DYHA Travel Hockey program is designed for players who want to make a serious commitment to the game of hockey.
-DYHA is seriously committed to the quality of our program.

-DYHA offers opportunities for a developing hockey player to play competitive Travel Hockey.
+DYHA is seriously committed to the quality of our program and offers opportunities for a developing hockey player to play competitive Travel Hockey.

-DYHA Travel Team will play games both in and outside of Dubuque.
+DYHA Travel Teams will play games both in and outside of Dubuque.
 The number of games played at each level will vary, but will generally increase at each age level.
-There will be separate Travel Team practices at each level.
+There will be separate and shared Travel Team practices at each level.
 The number of practices will vary but the DYHA will strive to dedicate as much ice time as possible to the development of the Travel Teams.

-During the course of a season, you can expect to have upwards of 40 practices (including Upper House League), 15 - 50 games (depending on level), special skills clinics and the opportunity to go with your team to tournaments both locally and out-of-town.
+During a season, you can expect to have upwards of 40 practices (including Upper House League), 15 - 50 games (depending on level), special skills clinics, and the opportunity to travel with your team to tournaments both locally and out-of-town.
 All tournament participation is decided on a team-by-team basis.
 Game and practice quantities are based on American Development Model (ADM) as directed by USA Hockey.

-It is the goal of DYHA to strive to challenge the players by playing the highest level of competition the Division Head, Team Manager and Coaches see fit.
+It is the goal of DYHA to strive to challenge the players by playing the highest level of competition the Team Manager and Coaches see fit.
+Each Team's success should not be judged by wins and losses, but rather in the development and enjoyment of the team and its players.